djackson21/djackson21/README.md

 ### Hi everyone!
 My name is djackson21 👋

 ### My Focus 🤓
-I primarily like to focus on cloud environment
+I primarily like to focus on cloud environment and DevOps

 ### My Background
 I graduated from a 4-year university with a B.S in Computer Science.
 I have a few years of work experience in Software Engineering.